tunacinsoy/dsa-practices/Network/Shell-SysAdmin.md

 printenv
 ```

-> [!NOTE] What is the difference between big endian and little endian?
 > In a big endian representation, bytes are read from left to right, while little endian reads bytes from right to left.
 For the 0x01234567 value, which requires 4 bytes for storing, the big endian representation is 01 | 23 | 45 | 67;
 > whereas the little endian representation is 67 | 45 | 23 | 01.